Linguistic Dependencies and Statistical Dependence: Evaluating CPMI dependencies

 \subsection{Results}

-Example CPMI-dependencies and extracted projective trees are given in Figure~\ref{fig:example442}, with gold dependencies for comparison.
-Table~\ref{tab:accuracy} gives the mean per-sentence unlabelled undirected accuracy score (UUAS), the proportion of total arcs which coincide between the predicted tree and the gold PTB tree.
-Overall UUAS is given in the first column.\footnote{The overall UUAS is both precision and recall, since the number of gold edges and CPMI edges are the same: for a sentence of length $n$, the denominator is $n-1$.} The remaining columns give the UUAS for the subset of edges of length 1 and longer, in terms of precision and recall respectively.
-A random baseline is obtained by extracting a parse for each sentence from a randomized weight matrix (so each pair of words is equally likely to be connected).
-We also include a linear baseline---degenerate trees formed by simply connecting the words in order---a simple linguistically plausible baseline for English, and a strong one.\footnote{For the linear baseline, note: for length 1, the recall score is perfect, because all gold arcs of length 1 are predicted correctly by this trivial baseline; for the length $>1$ subset, precision is undefined since there are no predicted edges of length $>1$, and recall is 0.}
+Example CPMI dependencies and extracted projective trees are given in Figure~\ref{fig:example442}, with gold dependencies for comparison.
+Table~\ref{tab:cpmi-uuas} gives the UUAS results. \footnote{The overall UUAS constitutes both precision and recall, since the number of gold edges and CPMI edges are the same: for a sentence of length $n$, the denominator is $n-1$.} Overall UUAS is given in the first column.
+The remaining columns give the UUAS for the subset of edges of length 1 and longer, in terms of precision and recall respectively. \footnote{For the connect-adjacent baseline, note: for length 1, the recall score is perfect, because all gold arcs of length 1 are predicted correctly by this trivial baseline; for the length $>1$ subset, precision is undefined since there are no predicted edges of length $>1$, and recall is 0.} Table~\ref{tab:pud_uuas} gives overall UUAS from multilingual BERT for a selection of languages from the PUD treebanks (for full results see Table~\ref{tab:pud_uuas-complete}, Figure~\ref{fig:pud_uuas-complete}).

-The overall accuracy results show broadly that dependency structures which maximize CPMI show a better correspondence to linguistic dependency structures than the noncontextual PMI trees estimated from Word2Vec.
-However, average UUAS per sentence is in general near 50\%.
-Degenerate trees formed by connecting words in linear order (the linear baseline) correspond just as often to the gold dependencies as do the CPMI trees.
+The overall results show broadly that CPMI dependencies correspond to linguistic dependencies better than the noncontextual PMI-dependencies estimated from Word2Vec.
+However, across the models, and across languages, UUAS in general is in the range 40--50\%.
+Degenerate trees formed by connecting words in linear order (the connect-adjacent baseline) achieve similar UUAS.
 Additionally, for the ONLSTM models, which have a hierarchical bias in their design, we see that accuracy of the CPMI-induced dependencies is the essentially the same with or without the auxiliary syntactic objective.
 Overall accuracy for both syntactically aware models is the same as for the vanilla LSTM\@.
+Further analysis of these results is in \S\ref{sec:cpmi-analysis}.